adkron/style/module_RM_template.md

 #Module Title
-Very brief description, e.g. "Driver for the accel-mma84 Tessel accelerometer module (\<key chip\>)."
+Very brief description, e.g. "Driver for the relay-mono Tessel relay module ([Link to datasheet for key chip](www.datasheet.com))."
+If you run into any issues you can ask for support on the [Module Forums](www.linktomoduleforum.com).

 ###Important Information Specific to Module
-e.g. "Here are some pictures that will help you plug in this chip" or "these are the switches that are user controlled."
+e.g. "Here are some pictures that will help you plug in this module" or "these are the switches that are user controlled."

 ###Installation
 ```sh